paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-06-blogging_to_attract_clients.markdown

 > A weblog's ability to attract client work is one of its most overlooked benefits.
 JustReachOut's Dmitry Dragilev shares some simple ideas on how to create content that generates real interest in our work.

 I'm a big advocate of blogging -- though I tend to spend more time redesigning my blog than I do publishing to it!
 I'm making a concerted effort to change this, inspired in part by [Susan][2][^1], who recently [put her energy into blogging over tweeting][3].
-Given the dumpster fire that Twitter has slowly evolved into, perhaps blogging is a good habit to start cultivating.
+Given the dumpster fire that Twitter has slowly evolved into, perhaps blogging is a good habit to cultivate.

 Anyway, I digress.
 At a high level I agree with Dmitry: people working on the web *should* use their websites, not only to showcase their work, but also to share their ideas, and contribute to the many ongoing discussions within our industry.
 While I don't necessarily agree that you should tailor your content to what ranks well on Google, I can see the merits of being strategic in choosing what to write about, especially if you're looking to raise awareness about your particular skills and expertise.

 I also like the idea of interviewing interesting people and publishing their responses.
 In fact, only last week I thought about contacting a particular design agency I'd like to learn (and write) more about.
 And sure, go ahead and add a call to action below your blog posts; hustlers gotta hustle!

-However, as the article continues, for me, things start to get a bit murkier.
+However, as the article continues, things start to get a bit murkier.
 Some of Dmitry's advice includes:

 * Finding similar articles on a topic that you intend to write about, and using these as inspiration to 'create a better version', perhaps by including points that were missed, or for which you have a different opinion or experience.
 I suspect people's interpretation of 'inspiration' will differ wildly!